How to Choose the Best Vocal Mics for Church Worship

 Worship Matters.
 Worship can both inform and transform your congregation.
 In this guide, you will learn key factors to consider when selecting the best mics for your worship team to ensure crystal clear audio.

 Worship leaders have a mission to create an environment where every congregation member feels comfortable lifting their voice in praise.
 For Houses of Worship, singing is much more than just the physical act of making noise with one’s vocal cords.
-It’s a critical part of the service to get their congregants in the mood to receive the message.
+Ministry songs are a critical part of the service to get their congregants in the mood to uplift their voices in praise and to receive the message.

 It’s currently rare for vocalists, particularly those who sing in Houses for Worship, to lead songs without the aid of a microphone.
-When you add on the added pressure to broadcast your worship service via streaming platforms remotely, vocalists are using microphones more than ever to ensure their audience can clearly hear the songs from any location.
+When you add on the added pressure to broadcast your worship service via streaming platforms remotely, worship vocalists use microphones more than ever to ensure their audience can clearly hear the songs from any location.

-A question that comes up repeatedly for Houses of Worship is figuring out which handheld microphones are best suited for their worship vocalists.
+A question that comes up repeatedly for Houses of Worship is figuring out which handheld microphones are best suited for praise vocals.
 The options can seem endless.

 Each microphone made today has what is known as a polar pattern, but what exactly is this?
 Though it may sound a little complicated, a polar pattern describes a microphone’s inherent directionality.
 In more specific terms, polar patterns refer to the sensitivity of any given microphone to sounds arriving from different angles to its central axis.